 The UK lettings market is worth around £2 billion a year and is growing at 7% p.a., with increasing demand for rental properties driven by the growing population, the shortage and higher cost of housing, and the growing proportion of younger adults who see renting as a preferred lifestyle choice.
 Meanwhile, strong housing demand is expected to drive an increase in sales transaction numbers, with supply constraints pushing up house prices.
 The UK residential estate agency market was worth almost £4 billion in 2015 and is forecast to continue growing at over 8% p.a.

 Leaders Romans Group

-Property services provider Leaders Romans Group has successfully completed more than 110 acquisitions since our investment
+Property services provider Leaders Romans Group successfully completed more than 130 acquisitions during our investment period

 In the news

 Bowmark and PiP gather for annual Christmas celebration

 Focus Group named a BVCA Vision 2023 award winner for London and the South East